Neon Genesis Evangelion: Girlfriend of Steel

 Neon Genesis Evangelion: Girlfriend of Steel (新世紀エヴァンゲリオン鋼鉄のガールフレンド, Shinseiki Evangerion: Kōtetsu no Gārufurendo) is a video game based on the Gainax anime/manga series Neon Genesis Evangelion, released officially only in Japan for the PlayStation, Sega Saturn, PlayStation 2, PSP, Windows (PC), and Macintosh.
 Neon Genesis Evangelion: Girlfriend of Steel 2nd, first released in 2005, is not a narrative sequel and does not feature the original character Mana Kirishima.
 She reappears in other spin-offs, such as Neon Genesis Evangelion: Shinji Ikari Raising Project.

 Releases

 The original version was released by Gainax for Microsoft Windows PCs in 1997.
 Subsequently, the Macintosh version was released in response to requests from Mac users.
-In April 2006, a special edition was released for the PS2 and the PC as part of Evangelion's ten-year anniversary, with additional scenes focusing on the TRIDENT pilots' lives.
+In April 2006, a special edition was released for the PS2 and the PC as part of Evangelions ten-year anniversary, with additional scenes focusing on the TRIDENT pilots' lives.
 On April 9, 2009, a version for the PlayStation Portable was released.

-The special edition received a full English language fan translation.
+The PSP edition received a full English language fan translation in 2023.